hrfofut/idb/README.md

 # Install files in home directory
 cd ~

-# Make a location for source files and for exectuables
+# Make a location for source files and for executables
 mkdir apt-src bin

 # Download postman